Emzzie/emzzie.github.io/_posts/2024-09-20-ARP_The_Basics.md

 ## Key Takeaways

 * __IP to MAC Mapping:__ ARP is used to map IP addresses to a MAC address within a _local_ network.
 * __ARP Requests and Replies:__ When a device needs to communicate to another device on the same network but doesn't know it's MAC address, it sends an __ARP request__.
-The device with the matchin IP address responds with an __ARP reply__ and provides his MAC address.
+The device with the matching IP address responds with an __ARP reply__ and provides his MAC address.
 * __ARP Table:__ The devices maintain an ARP table (or cache) to speed up future communications by reducing the number of ARP requests.

 ## Dive Deeper
 I strongly recommend having a look at the room [Nmap Live Host Discovery](https://tryhackme.com/r/room/nmap01), in task 2 you can play around with ARP requests along with a few other packets.
 It's free for all, so just create an account and get testing!
-I have provided a writeup for this room [here]({%post_url 2024-09-19-THM_LiveHostDiscovery %} )
+I have provided a writeup for this room [here]({% post_url 2024-09-24-THM_LiveHostDiscovery %})

 Jeremy's IT lab has a very good video on ARP, check it out [here](https://www.youtube.com/watch?v=k3oda32jmWY)